matlab-actions/run-command/README.md

 all of the required files must be on the MATLAB search path.

-**Note**: By running the code in this action, you will be executing third-party code that is licensed under separate terms.;
+**Note**: By running the code in this action, you will be executing third-party code that is licensed under separate terms.

 ## Usage